Vankata453/ZoneInternetGamesServer/README.md

 ## Credits

-* [codereversing.com](https://www.codereversing.com/archives/138) for providing some logs and tons of helpful information, regarding reverse-engineering the Internet Games.
+* [codereversing.com](https://www.codereversing.com/archives/138) for providing some logs and tons of helpful information, regarding reverse-engineering the Windows 7 Internet Games.